kcoms555/json_c/README.md

 3. When you access a JSON value which is not exist, it will print a error tracker.
 It helps you to debug it.

 # Known Problems
-1. Escape Sequences are not implemented.
-(It's important.
-I will fix it as soon as possible)
-2. It supports upto 100 items in a single Object or an Array.
+1. It supports upto 100 items in a single Object or an Array.
 (I will modify the source code to use dynamic allocation, if possible)